 Allow escape codes: Checking the "Allow escape codes" check box allows you to temporarily override some of your embosser settings using the settings from Document: Embosser Setup (Ctrl+F11).
 (It also changes the other options presented on this tab, which is explained further on.)

-Interpoint Embossing is Enabled - checking the "Interpoint Embossing is Enabled" box tells DBT that you are using an interpoint embosser.
-This check box enables special pagination control for interpoint embossers.
+Interpoint Embossing is Enabled: Checking "Interpoint Embossing is Enabled" indicates that you are using an interpoint embosser (and want double-sided embossing).
+It also enables special pagination control for interpoint embossers.

-Force new page before/after graphics - these check boxes help you control embosser behavior with respect to tactile graphics that may appear on a page.
+Force new page before graphics and Force new page after graphics: These check boxes help you control embosser behavior with respect to tactile graphics that may appear on the page.